 - Install the new ABS module in reverse order.

 - Add brake fluid to the reservoir.
-The brake fluid level will go down as you start to bleed the air out of the system.
-Check the brake fluid level as you bleed the air and add fluid if needed.
+The brake fluid level will go down as you bleed the air out of the system.
+Check the brake fluid level as you bleed the air, and add fluid if needed.